xiaoa0/Data-Structures/pages/create-task.md

 <iframe frameborder="0" width="100%" height="450px" src="https://replit.com/@axiao05/hangman?lite=true"></iframe>

+# Notice
+This project is by Allie Xiao (me) for the Create Performance Task portion of the 2022 AP Computer Science Principles exam.
+The code portion is also documented on [Replit](https://replit.com/@axiao05/hangman#main.py).
+This webpage, along with the [corresponding repository wiki](https://github.com/xiaoa0/Data-Structures/wiki/Create-Task-documentation), documents my updated code, video, and written responses that I will use in my portfolio submission.
+[This page](https://github.com/TheRadRabbidRabbit/Team-Lovelace/wiki/Tianbin-and-Allie-Create-Task-planning) serves as an archive for the early stages of development and was created **collaboratively** with Tianbin Liu.
+While Tianbin may use some or all of the content contained in the last link in his submission, the work in the first two links and this file/page was created individually by me.
+Anyone other than Tianbin attempting to submit material from the third link as their own work is committed plagiarism.
+Anyone (including Tianbin) attempting to submit material from the first two links as their own is committing plagiarism.

 ### Requirements:
 * Take input from user, device, online data stream, or file
 * Use at least one list/collection to manage data and program complexity